 Konstantinos Th.
 Spyropoulos (b.
-1998) is an art historian, critic, and curator based in Athens, Greece.
-He holds a BA in Theory and History of Art from the Athens School of Fine Arts, where he also completed his MA with a specialization in hermetic and alchemical imagery in Gothic art and literature.
+1998) is an art historian, curator, art critic and consultant based in Athens.
+With a BA and MA from the Athens School of Fine Arts, his research and practice focus on hermetic symbolism, alchemical imagery and gothic narrative in the history of art, bridging theory with contemporary curatorial strategies.

 Spyropoulos has curated numerous solo and group exhibitions in Athens, contributing to the contemporary art landscape with a critical and scholarly lens.
 He also collaborates regularly with cultural institutions and artists, offering strategic consulting and curatorial support.